00x0A/hackintosh-z690-i512400f-rx6700xt/README.md

-# OpenCore Sequoia/Sonoma EFI for Z690-A Pro Wifi
+# OpenCore Config EFI for Z690-A Pro Wifi

 **Latest working macOS**: 15.1.1 (works on Sonoma as well).